 Family-Friendly Summer Activities in Ireland

-Ireland in summer offers plenty of fun for all ages.
-From adventure parks to cultural experiences, there’s something for everyone.
+Irish summers offer plenty of fun for all ages.
+From adventure parks to cultural experiences all across the country.

 - Dublin Zoo: One of Europe’s oldest zoos and a fantastic summer day out for families in Dublin.